An Interview – What Kept My Marriage For 43 Years: The Secret Every Couple Should Know

 Besides, the best way to teach anyone to love is to show them how it’s done.
 Tell them, and they soon will forget.
 Demonstrate it, and they never will forget.

 #4.
-Appreciate effort, not result.
+Appreciate the effort, not the result.
 Marriage is a joint project and you must understand that you have a common goal.

 The mistake I made at the early stage of my marriage was to treat my wife like a subordinate.
 I was always after results.
 I’d blame my wife for little mistakes [even when she’s trying to serve me] and she’d feel terrible.
 But what happened to her efforts?